The AI Governance Framework

 Citation: Mäntymäki, M., Minkkinen, M., Birkstedt, T., & Viljanen, M. (2022).
 Putting AI Ethics into Practice: The Hourglass Model of Organizational AI Governance (arXiv:2206.00335). arXiv. https://doi.org/10.48550/arXiv.2206.00335

-Explore the AIGA AI Governance Framework
+Explore the AI Governance Framework

 The Hourglass Model